victorverma3/Letterboxd-Movie-Recommendations/README.md

 ### Watchlist Picker

+The user inputs their Letterboxd username and the website picks movies from their Letterboxd watchlist.
+If the `random` option is chosen, then the picks are made at random.
+If the `recommendations` option is selected, then the watchlist picks are presented in order by which movie is predicted to be rated the highest, using the same model as the movie recommendations.

+#### Multi-User Watchlist Picks

+Since people often watch movies in a group setting, functionality was also added to support multi-user watchlist picks.
+If the `overlap` option is toggled, then the watchlist pool is the intersection of all user watchlists.
+If the `overlap` option is not selected, then the watchlist pool is the union of all user watchlists.
+For the `random` option, the picks are still made at random from the watchlist pool.
+For the `recommendations` option, when multiple usernames are input, recommendations are initially generated for each user following the normal procedure.
+Next, the recommendations are filtered to only keep movies that are recommended for all users.
+Then, each user's predicted ratings are averaged for each of the overlapping recommendations.
+Finally, the recommendations are resorted based on the average predicted rating and output to the users.

 ## Inspiration

 I have enjoyed watching movies since I was a kid, and I love using the